 Drive a Smaller Car

 Ask yourself if you really need that 6,000-pound SUV.
 A Toyota Prius with racks will get your surfboard, mountain bike or your kids to the fun just as well — and you can get up to triple the gas mileage doing it.
 That’s money you can spend on living better — or a new bike.

 Writing on how to live a better life, psychologist Thomas A. Richards pointed out that when you compare yourself to others, “you always tend to see yourself on the ‘short end’ and everyone else seems better.”
 That’s no way to live well.
 It might also lead to spending on things you don’t need in an effort to overcompensate.
 Don’t compare yourself to others, and you might just keep more money in your wallet.

-If you want to try name-brand items without paying name-brand prices, consider signing up for subscription boxes, said Lal.
-And it could be a great way to live well and reduce expenses, too.
+If you want to try name-brand items without paying name-brand prices, consider signing up for subscription boxes, Lal said.
+It could be a great way to live well and reduce expenses, too.

 “If you have room in your budget for a fixed cost each month, you can try tons of different wine, cosmetics, cheeses, coffee or clothing without paying the full price of each item,” he said.
 If you want to try new wines, for example, Wine Club Reviews is the best place to find a club to join.

-Positive thinking builds your skill set, enhances your health and improves your work, according to positive psychology researcher Barbara L. Fredrickson.
+Positive thinking builds your skill set, enhances your health and improves your work, according to positive professor and psychology researcher Barbara L. Fredrickson.
 That can lead to living better.
 Also: Positive thinking is free.

 Plant a Garden